 In 1996 when we celebrated our thirtieth anniversary all five of the Hampton principals (Messers Beckwith, Strauss, Robert Chambers, Neil Ryan and the incumbent principal Mrs Halina Szunejko) were in attendance on reunion day.
 Since then we have had four more principals.
 Mrs Karen Arnold was in office when our ICT centre was built and opened in 2005.
 She was also working with the Education Department for an upgrade and refurbishment of the Eric Strauss Centre.
 Mrs Arnold was followed by Dr John Mortimer and Mr Lindsay Pearse.
 In 2010 Mrs Eleanor Hughes became principal and in 2013 having continued Karen Arnold’s work towards upgrading the Eric Strauss Centre, the new Hampton Senior High School Specialist Performing Arts facility will open.

 The dance program began as a specialist course under Bev Dunlop in 1986 and is now part of the Department of Education Gifted and Talented course.
 Our dancers audition in Year 6 through the Department of Education to enter into GAT Dance.
 Throughout the year they perform at many different functions and venues including Kinetic Kaos (with other dance schools).
-In 2012 we have added recognised specialist programs in ICT, Performing Arts and Cheer Dance.
+Over the years, we have added recognised specialist programs in Digital Technologies, Performing Arts and Cheer Dance, Athletics, STEM and English/Humanities.
 Our Cheer Dance team is highly successful and has already won numerous competitions within Australia.